Point of Betrayal

 Point of Betrayal is a 1995 American thriller film about a man (Rick Johnson) trying to drive his mother (Dina Merrill) insane in order to get her money.
 The film was directed by Richard Martini and produced by Jonathan D. Krane.

 Premise

-A man (Rick Johnson) tries to drive his mother (Dina Merrill) insane in order to get her money.
-He hires a nurse (Rebecca Broussard) for his mother but faces opposition from his stepfather (Rod Taylor).
+A man tries to drive his mother insane in order to get her money.
+He hires a nurse for his mother but faces opposition from his stepfather.